The increase of online colleges in North Dakota has made it not only the land of vast prairie land but also a land of vast possibilities for many.

 Editorial Listing ShortCode:

-If you’re thinking about pursuing a postsecondary degree in North Dakota, check out what’s in store for you!
+If you’re thinking about pursuing a postsecondary degree in North Dakota, you can read on to check out what may be in store for you.

 Overview of Higher Education in North Dakota

 North Dakota is home to 20 degree-granting institutions, according to the NCES.
 Of these, 14 are public institutions, 5 are non-profit private schools, and just 1 is a for-profit private school.
 This includes community colleges in North Dakota.